 Instructions

-- Season the chicken on both sides with 1 teaspoon of salt.
+- Season the chicken on both sides with 1 teaspoon of salt, cumin, oregano, and pepper.

-- Heat the olive oil in a large, deep skillet (or a large, wide pot) over medium heat.
-Add the chicken to the skillet and cook for 5 minutes, turn each piece and cook another 5 minutes.
+- Heat the olive oil in a large, deep sauté pan or wide pot over medium heat.
+Add the chicken and cook for 4-5 minutes.
+Turn each piece and cook for another 4-5 minutes to brown.
+The skin may come loose, but that’s okay—it will flavor the sauce.

-- Add the onions and cook for 2 minutes, stirring frequently.
+- Return the pan to medium heat.
+Add the onions and cook for 2 minutes, stirring often.

-- Add the garlic, tomato paste, ½ teaspoon salt, oregano, cumin and black pepper to the skillet.
-Cook for 1 minute while stirring constantly.
+- Add the garlic, tomato paste, and ½ teaspoon of salt.
+Cook for 1 minute, stirring constantly.

-- Carefully add the wine, to the skillet.
-Stir, while gently scrapping the bits off the bottom of the skillet with a wooden spoon or spatula.
-Cook for 1-2 minutes until most of the liquid has cooked out.
+- Carefully add the wine to the pan.
+Stir while gently scraping brown bits from the bottom with a wooden spoon or spatula.
+Cook for 1-2 minutes, until most of the liquid has cooked out.

-- Add the tomato sauce, water and the bay leaf, stir.
+- Add the tomato sauce, water, and the bay leaf, and stir.

-- Add the chicken to the sauce, including any juices collected on the plate.
-Arrange them so that they are not overlapping.
+- Add the chicken back to the sauce, including any juices collected on the plate.
+Arrange the pieces so they do not overlap.

-- When the sauce comes back to a simmer, lower the heat to medium-low and cover the skillet.
-Cook the chicken for 15 minutes.
-Keep the sauce at a simmer, if it’s boiling too vigorously lower the heat a bit.
+- When the sauce comes to a simmer, lower the heat to medium-low and cover the pan.
+Cook the chicken for 15 minutes, keeping the sauce at a simmer by adjusting the heat as needed.

-- Give the skillet a quick shake occasionally, to make sure the chicken isn’t sticking to bottom.
+- Give the pan a quick shake occasionally to prevent the chicken from sticking to the bottom.
 Stir the sauce about halfway through the cooking time.

 Notes